pformb/wild-link/README.md

 ### David Charmicheal
 David is our lead student developer.
 He is passionate about wildlife and volunteers at a local wildlife rehabilitation hospital.
 He dreams of a future where technology is combined with nature to ensure healthy thriving ecosystems for all living things that call them home.
 You can often find him exploring the forests, mountains and beaches of Vancouver Island

-David can be reached at LinkedIn (https://www.linkedin.com/in/davidb-carmichael/)
+David can be reached at LinkedIn (https://www.linkedin.com/in/davidb-carmichael/), Github (https://github.com/Carmichaeldb/), and via email at (carmichael.db88@gmail.com)

 ### Desiree Ingram
 Desiree is our UX/UI designer.
 They have a keen eye for detail, focused on creating intuitive user interfaces that enhance user experience.
 When not coding, reading new documentation, and then trying new experiments.
 They can be found out in their vegtable garden, hiking, and knitting on a beautiful Vancouver Island beach.